GenesisEducationKyiv/software-engineering-school-5-0-darkravchuk/system-design/adr.markdown

 # Adoption of the Observer Pattern for Weather Subscription Service

-## Context

-The Weather Subscription Service is a web application that enables users to subscribe to weather updates for specific cities with hourly or daily frequency, confirm their subscriptions via email, and unsubscribe using unique tokens.
-The application is built with a modular architecture using Node.js, Express, Sequelize ORM for PostgreSQL interactions, and integrations with WeatherAPI for fetching weather data and SendGrid for sending emails.
-Key functionalities include:

-- Fetching real-time weather data for a specified city.
-- Managing subscriptions (creation, confirmation, and cancellation).
-- Sending periodic weather updates to subscribers based on their chosen frequency (hourly or daily).

-A primary challenge was to design a flexible and scalable system for notifying subscribers about weather updates without tightly coupling the weather data retrieval logic with the notification mechanism.
-The system needed to efficiently handle a growing number of subscribers, support different update frequencies, and allow for easy extension to new notification methods (e.g., SMS or push notifications) in the future.

 ## Decision

 To address this challenge, the **Observer Pattern** was chosen.
 The Observer Pattern facilitates a one-to-many dependency between objects, where a subject notifies its dependent observers of state changes.
 In the context of the Weather Subscription Service, the Observer Pattern is implemented as follows: